corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/_index.md

 This is a developer preview of Corda's next major iteration, Corda 5.
 Here, you can experiment with three key aspects of Corda 5:

 * A modular API structure.
 This lets you [build applications to use on Corda (CorDapps) and test them efficiently](tutorials/overview.html).
-* A HTTPS API, based on Open API principles, that allows you [control nodes, and initiate flows remotely](nodes/overview.html).
+* An HTTPS API, based on Open API principles, that allows you [control nodes, and initiate flows remotely](nodes/overview.html).
 * Package your CordApps with a new Gradle plugin that allows for multi-tenancy applications in future releases.

 {{< note >}}